onzfonz/comp227/src/content/8/en/part8c.md

 ### Exercises 8.10-8.11

-Similarly to Ilari's flight service, we do not use a real database in our app but instead use hardcoded data that is in the files [diagnoses.ts](https://github.com/comp227/misc/blob/master/diagnoses.ts) and [patients.ts](https://github.com/comp227/misc/blob/master/patients.ts).
+Similarly to Tails' flight service, we do not use a real database in our app but instead use hardcoded data that is in the files [diagnoses.ts](https://github.com/comp227/misc/blob/master/diagnoses.ts) and [patients.ts](https://github.com/comp227/misc/blob/master/patients.ts).
 Get the files and store those in a directory called *data* in your project.
 All data modification can be done in runtime memory, so during this part, it is *not necessary to write to a file*.

-#### 8.10: Patientor backend, step3
+#### 8.10: Patientia backend, step3

 Create a type `Diagnose` and use it to create endpoint ***/api/diagnoses*** for fetching all diagnoses with HTTP GET.